6.2.14 Special Guardianship Orders

 A child who was looked after immediately before the making of a Special Guardianship Order is eligible for leaving care support.

-Special Guardians have parental responsibility for the child, but unlike adoption, the child keeps the legal link with their parents.
+Special Guardians have Parental Responsibility for the child, to the exclusion of anyone else who might have Parental Responsibility (apart from another Special Guardian).
+However, unlike Adoption, the child keeps the legal link with their parents.

 - The child to be known by a different surname; or

 - Removed from the UK for more than 3 months.

 Applications for Special Guardianship may be individual or joint.
 Joint applicants do not need to be married.
 Special Guardians must be 18 or over.